 - Glass containers

 - Pre-mixed beverages

 - Liquids in sealed plastic containers over 2 liters

 - Propane tanks or open flames

 - Bicycles aren’t allowed through the checkpoints, but you can bring them to other parts of the Esplanade as long as they are not left unattended.
-Bicycles attached or locked to fences or poles or other structures may be subject to removal, according to the Massachusetts State Police.
+Bicycles attached or locked to fences or poles or other structures may be subject to removal.

 - Blankets or tarps no bigger than 10-by-10 feet